bhavin04890/rhdp-pxe/docs/source/cli-based-labs/trashcan-cli.rst

   oc create -f /tmp/pxbbq-mongo-tc.yaml

-Deploy the front-end components for the application in the `demo` namespace
+Deploy the front-end components for the application
 ~~~~~~~~~~

 .. code-block:: shell